 Some smaller species are naturally suitable for growing in patio containers.

-A standard tree will have a clear-stem of about 2m or more, and is easy to walk under.
+A standard tree will have a clear-stem when mature of about 2m or more, and is easy to walk under.
 The mature height is likely to be 6m or more.

 A "bush" is a term which applies specifically to fruit trees, and describes a fruit tree grown with a short clear stem of about 40cm-50cm, and an open vase-like form consisting of a minimum of 3 primary shoots.
 The mature height of the bush-tree is typically 1.5m - 3m or more, depending on the variety and rootstock used.
 If no particular format is specified for a fruit tree it will be a bush-tree.